josh-asi/vms-web-api/README.md

 `git clone https://github.com/josh-asi/vms-web-api`

+Open VMS.sln using Visual Studio and create a VMS database via the SQL Server Object Explorer.
+Run the ClearData.sql script found in VMS.Infrastucture/Data/Schema to populate the tables.

-Open Visual Studio and run the project VMS.Api.
+Run the project VMS.Api.
 Swagger will open by default.

 ### Database

-**Please ensure that a database called VMS is created in (localdb)\MSSQLLocalDB** For a closer look at the schema, please look at **VMS.Infrastructure/Data/Schema**.
+**Please ensure that a database called VMS is created in (localdb)\MSSQLLocalDB**.
+For a closer look at the schema, please look at **VMS.Infrastructure/Data/Schema**.
 Each SQL script will have the fields and field types for each table.

-To generate the entities\* from the database into Entity Framework entities, in Visual Studio, select menu Tools -> NuGet Package Manger -> Package Manger Console and run the following command:
+If there are no entities found in VMS.Infrastructure/Data/EntityFramework/Entities, to generate them\* from the database entities into Entity Framework entities, in Visual Studio, select menu Tools -> NuGet Package Manger -> Package Manger Console and run the following command:

 `Scaffold-DbContext "Server=(localdb)\MSSQLLocalDB;Database=VMS;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Data/EntityFramework/Entities -f`

+To check if the connection has been configured properly, please navigate to https://localhost:5001/health once the server is running.

 \*_Make sure that the Default project is set to VMS.Infrastructure and that Microsoft.EntityFrameworkCore.Tools is installed as a nuget package._

-To check if the connection has been configured properly, please navigate to https://localhost:5001/health once the server is running.

 ## Architecture